ranska/rang/README.md

   #inject class methode write string for injection

 class List extends Projects
+  @register window.Myapp # add your controller to your app
+  # Note you don't need register parent controller
   projects: @Projects
   # every class methode are authomaticaly added to $scope
   # @Projects is an injection used as an attribute

 class CreateCtrl extends Projects
+  @register window.Myapp
   @inject '$location $timeout'
   # you can add many injection in one string # or a string array if you like